DjordjePetrovic014/the-smoke-record-store/README.md

 ## What is the Budget Button?

-The Budget Button helps collectors make smart, focused choices.
+The Budget Button helps collectors make smart, personalized picks.
 It starts where it matters most: with your budget — and makes you want to come back to it again.

 #### What the Budget Button is not: